 You can learn strategies for diagnosis and repair of these check engine light systems and fix them yourself in some cases.
 Why would you want to fix the problem?
 You can’t pass State inspection when the light is on.
 Also when it comes time to trade in or sell the automobile privately the value will take a hit.
-Below the video is more information about what’s included in the OBD II Diy car repairs guide.

 Note that I own many scan tools including the one shown in the above clip.
 I talk about the features and benefits of them on my dedicated page that provides automotive scanner reviews.
 Do you like videos on Diy car repairs?
 Let me know with a bookmark or share with friends.
 More information about check engine lights below.

 Often your car can actually diagnose itself and this can help point you in the right direction.
 Reading the codes is easy for most people.
 This manual takes the mystery out of the Second-Generation on board diagnostic system.

 This will allow you to not only understand your vehicles OBD-II system but dig in and repair it many cases.
 Everyone should at least know what to do when the check engine light comes on and that is what you get with this well written how to guide.
 You will learn auto repair information like reading the codes and diagnosing complex car problems.

 This how to book also includes a comprehensive list of computer codes for all car and light truck models manufactured since 1996.
 By the time your done reading this guide you will better understand your vehicle’s On Board Diagnostic system.
 And how to deal with that service engine soon light.